-- 1. You must have completed all the prerequisite courses in either the U.S. or Canada.
-Please note that even if you have taken the prerequisite courses as part of your undergraduate degree in a foreign university, you will need to repeat the prerequisite courses at a college or university in the U.S. or Canada. - 2.
-You must send all non-U.S./Canadian transcripts to CASPA (the centralized application service utilized by PA programs). - While the prerequisite courses are not accepted from a foreign university, the transcript to verify a degree and license is required.
+- 1. You must have completed all the prerequisite courses in the U.S. Please note that even if you have taken the prerequisite courses as part of your undergraduate degree in a foreign university, you will need to repeat the prerequisite courses at a college or university in the U.S. - 2.
+You must send all non-U.S./Canadian transcripts to CASPA (the centralized application service utilized by PA programs). - 3.
+While the prerequisite courses are not accepted from a foreign university, the transcript to verify a degree and license is required.
 Applicants should have their foreign (Non U.S./Canadian) transcripts evaluated by one of the approved services and the evaluation forwarded to CASPA. - 4.
-The TOEFL must be completed and official scores submitted to MBKU using the school's code: 4893.
+If the degree is obtained outside the U.S. the TOEFL must be completed and official scores submitted to MBKU using the school's code: 4893.